ShreyBana/dot-files-etc/setup-cheatsheet.md

 # Troubleshooting & Other Stuff:

 ### Fonts:
-  - Arch package `otf-ipafont` for japanese fonts
+  - Arch package `otf-ipafont` for japanese fonts.
+  - To change firefox font size of the toolbar use gtk-3.0 settings.

 ### GRUB
   - If you're not getting the grub menu on boot most probably grub wasn't properly installed so via the usb remount all the drives and re-install grub.